moj-analytical-services/our-coding-standards/README.md

 By establishing these ideas as common practice we will:
 1. Write high quality, maintainable, code
+2. Where possible, ensure our work is reusable
-2. Collaborate with one another effectively accross multiple projects
+3. Collaborate with one another effectively accross multiple projects

 ### Contributing to this repo